African nationalism: Gambia

 In the Gambia, one of the prominent Gambian nationalists and Pan-Africanists during the colonial era was Alieu Ebrima Cham Joof.
 From the 1950s up to Gambia's independence, Cham Joof (as he is commonly referred to), held a series of campaigns against the British colonial administration.
-In 1958, he spearheaded the All Party Committee - the purpose of which was for self-governance and to determine the political direction of the Gambia free from European colonialism and neo-colonialism.
-In 1959, he organised the Bread and Butter demonstration from outside his house in Barthurst now Banjul, and led his followers to Government House to lobby the British colonial administration.
+In 1958, he spearheaded the All Party Committee – the purpose of which was for self-governance and to determine the political direction of the Gambia free from European colonialism and neo-colonialism.
+In 1959, he organized the Bread and Butter demonstration from outside his house in Barthurst now Banjul, and led his followers to Government House to lobby the British colonial administration.
 Following that demonstration, Cham Joof and his associates Crispin Grey Johnson and M. B. Jones were indicted as "inciting the public to disobey the laws of the land" and charged as political prisoners.'

+South Africa

+The African National Congress (ANC) is a political party in South Africa.
+It originated as a liberation movement known for its opposition to apartheid and has governed the country since 1994, when the first post-apartheid election resulted in Nelson Mandela being elected as President of South Africa.

+Founded on 8 January 1912 in Bloemfontein as the South African Native National Congress, the organization was formed to advocate for the rights of black South Africans.
+When the National Party government came to power in 1948, the ANC's central purpose became to oppose the new government's policy of institutionalized apartheid.

+In the post-apartheid era, the ANC continues to identify itself foremost as a liberation movement, although it is also a registered political party.